adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "We salute your Royal Highness!" cried the Wizard.

 Just then the Prince returned to the enclosure.
-In- stantly the Princess turned and faced him.
+Instantly the Princess turned and faced him.
 When he saw that she was picked the Prince began to tremble.

 "Sir," said the Royal Lady, with much dignity, "you wronged me greatly but these strangers rescued me.
 Give me the Star of Royalty!"

 Slowly he took the shining star from his forehead and placed it upon that of the Princess.
 Then all the people bowed to her, and the Prince turned and walked away.

 The people of Mangaboo marched toward the glass city to escort their new ruler to her palace.
 No one paid any attention to the strangers, so Dorothy and Zeb and the Wizard wandered by themselves into the vegetable gardens.
 In the vegetable gardens they found the strawberries and melons, and several other unknown but delicious fruits.
 But the kitten demanded milk or meat.
 Eureka said,